Spider-Man: Toxic City: Plot

 At Oscorp, the Green Goblin is holding hostages going through a genetic procedure inside a lab, and claims they "should be proud to go through the next level of evolution" as the group mutates into creatures called Goblonites.
-Spider-Man then sees a squad of police cars heading towards a commotion nearby and starts to fight his way through gangsters and complains about how late he is for his date with Mary Jane Watson till he finds himself in front of Shocker who is angry that in all the chaos Spider-Man had to run into him.
+Spider-Man then sees a squad of police cars heading towards a commotion nearby and starts to fight his way through gangsters and complains about how late he is for his date with Mary Jane Watson until he encounters Shocker, who is angry that in all the chaos Spider-Man had to run into him.
 After Shocker is defeated, Spider-Man asks him what's all the commotion about and Shocker responds saying that he took advantage of someone else's chaos.
 After fighting some more gangsters, he runs into Rhino, and defeats him.
 When Peter gets out the school, he talks to MJ, who is angry at him and walks away with Peter wondering what will he do.
 He suddenly sees Goblonites and starts fighting his way through until he sees the Green Goblin.
 Peter asks him what is he doing out of prison, and the Green Goblin answers he should be asking who broke out with him and refers to the Goblonites as "the newest members of the family".
 Peter teases him about their appearance and the Green Goblin throws Peter through the school wall in which he follows and tells Peter this is his last chance to join him and he jumps away and Peter starts chasing him fighting his way through the goblonites.
 When Peter runs into the Goblin again, he throws him back into the school through the ceiling.
 Peter continues fighting his way through the Goblonites until he reaches the Green Goblin and starts fighting him.
 The Green Goblin confirms that the Goblonites are the first of his creations of super humans.
 Peter classifies them as sub-human rather than super human and continues to fight the Green Goblin.
 Before Peter can finish off the Green Goblin, he runs away but not before telling Peter that he can't run away from his destiny.